AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 >[!NOTE]
 >
 >For Experience Manager as a Cloud Service only the new upload APIs are supported.
-APIs from Experience Manager 6.5 are deprecated as those depend on uploading binaries to AEM.
+APIs from Experience Manager 6.5 are deprecated.

-Methods related to uploading or updating assets or renditions (any binary upload) are deprecated in the following APIs:
+Methods related to upload or update assets or renditions (any binary upload) are deprecated in the following APIs:

 * [AEM Assets HTTP API](mac-api-assets.md)
 * `AssetManager` Java API, like `AssetManager.createAsset(..)`